-Australian skincare brand, Aesop has opened its latest store in Chelsea's Duke of York Square.
+Australian skincare brand, Aesop has opened its latest store located in Chelsea's Duke of York Square on the Cadogan Estate.
 Designed alongside Snøhetta, the store interiors have been inspired by the exhilarating scenes of classic James Bond films, and takes advantage of capacious dimensions to create dramatic, clearly defined forms and contrasts in materials.

 Walls of earthen render washed in pale rose are a nod to the masonry prevalent in this part of the city, and provide an earthy, textured element, with materiality and colour palette shifting from rough to smooth and light to dark respectively.